llsoftsec/llsoftsecbook/book.md

 ### Operation of cache side-channels

 Cache side-channels typically work by the spy determining whether a memory access was a cache hit or a cache miss.
-From that information, in specific situations, it may be able to deduce bits of data that only the victim has access to.
+From that information, the spy may be able to deduce bits of data that only the victim should have access to.

-Let's illustrate this with describing a few well-known cache side-channels:
+Let's illustrate this by describing a few well-known cache side-channels:

 #### Flush+Reload

-In a so-called Flush+Reload\index{Flush+Reload} attack[@Yarom2014], the spy process shares memory with the victim process.
+In a so-called **Flush+Reload**\index{Flush+Reload} attack[@Yarom2014], the spy process shares memory with the victim process.
 The attack works in 3 steps:

   1. The Flush step: The spy flushes a specific address from the cache.